-‘Doc McStuffins’/’Winnie The Pooh’ Crossover; ‘McStuffins’ Renewed For Season 5
+‘Doc McStuffins’-‘Winnie The Pooh’ Crossover: ‘McStuffins’ Renewed For Season 5

 — Brown Bag Films (@BrownBagFilms) January 18, 2017

-The episode, which aired on National Winnie The Pooh Day, otherwise known as January 18, saw Doc McStuffins and some of her toy friends magically transported to the Hundred Acre Wood where they met Eeyore, Piglet, Tigger, and, of course, Winnie the Pooh himself.
-Unfortunately, Winnie the Pooh rips his tummy on a branch, so he and his friend go back to Doc McStuffins’ world where the toy doctor does an excellent job of repairing the rip.
+The episode, which aired on National Winnie the Pooh Day, otherwise known as January 18, saw Doc McStuffins and some of her toy friends magically transported to the Hundred Acre Wood, where they met Eeyore, Piglet, Tigger, and, of course, Winnie the Pooh himself.
+Unfortunately, Winnie the Pooh rips his tummy on a branch, so he and his friend go back to Doc McStuffins’ world, where the toy doctor does an excellent job of repairing the rip.

 Disney’s Doc McStuffins has been renewed for a fifth season, and its renewal has brought relief to many fans and parents who were initially concerned about the fate of the show.

-Doc McStuffins is broadcast on the Disney Junior network in various countries around the world, and is based on Dottie “Doc” McStuffins, a helpful African-American girl who repairs broken toys by using her magical stethoscope.
+Doc McStuffins is broadcast on the Disney Junior network in various countries around the world and is based on Dottie “Doc” McStuffins, a helpful African-American girl who repairs broken toys by using her magical stethoscope.
 Dottie is inspired by her physician mother, and she tends to the stuffed animals in a similar way to her mother tending to her human patients.

 Despite having a runtime of only 11 minutes, the animated program is very popular amongst television viewers and has earned an average quarterly viewership of 16 million views on the internet.
-Set top box users have reportedly used their respective video-on-demand services to order the program more than 20 million times.
+Set-top box users have reportedly used their respective video-on-demand services to order the program more than 20 million times.

 #DocMcStuffins Wins for best preschool show at the #kidscreen2017 awards CONGRATS! pic.twitter.com/d1mfl3LfmS